Last Updated on August 11, 2024 by Satish Mishra

 WHAT IS A WRIT?

-A writ can be a formal written order issued by anybody, executive or judicial, authorised to do so.
+A writ can be a formal written order issued by anybody, executive or judicial, authorized to do so.
 In times, this body is mostly judicial.
 Therefore, a writ may be understood as a proper written order issued by a Court having authority to issue such an order, summons, directions, and warrants etc which are all essential part of writs.

 Also Read- High Court of Punjab and Haryana at Chandigarh